lewagon/dotfiles/01-Ruby/03-Blocks/02-About-blocks/README.md

 ## Background & Objectives

 Blocks are chunks of code enclosed between `{}` (for 1-line blocks) or between `do..end` (for muli-line blocks).
-Although we can be store them in `Proc` objects and pass them to a method as standard arguments, **many methods can just be called with an implicit block given after the list of arguments**.
+Although we can store them in `Proc` objects and pass them to a method as standard arguments, **many methods can just be called with an implicit block given after the list of arguments**.
 In fact, that's exactly what you did with all these iterators !
 This implicit block is executed any time the keyword `yield` appears in the method definition.
 Use the resources to learn more on blocks.
 The objectives are :

 - Know the syntax to call a method with an implicit block (either 1-line or multiline).
 - Understand what happens when passing a parameter to the block.